The Skin Formulary

 routinelayeringactives

-The question we get most often isn't 'what should I use?' — it's 'in what order?'
+The question we get most often isn't 'what should I use?'
+It's 'in what order?'
 Once you understand the underlying logic, product sequencing becomes intuitive rather than prescriptive.

 The Core Rule: Thinnest to Thickest

-Apply products from thinnest consistency to thickest — water-based toners and essences first, then serums, then moisturisers, then oils, then SPF (in the morning).
+Apply products from thinnest consistency to thickest: water-based toners and essences first, then serums, then moisturisers, then oils, then SPF (in the morning).
 Lighter, active-packed formulas need to reach the skin before denser, occlusive layers seal them out.

 pH-Sensitive Actives